Irelia Build Guide by bitpik

 True Damage Cannot Be Defeated

-Let me introduce myselfHi, I'm Bitpik and I've been playing this game fore around two years now.
-Irelia means a lot to me which is why I'm creating this guide.
-I have played over 850 games with Irelia and I'm pretty sure I am one of the better Irelia players on EU-west.
+Let me introduce myselfHi, I'm Bitpik and I've been playing this game for around four years now.
+Irelia means a lot to me which is why I've created this guide.
+I have played over 1500 games with Irelia and I'm pretty sure I am one of the better Irelia players on EU-west.
 In this guide i will show you the way i play her and what i build.
 I will go into as much detail as possible throughout the guide, and it will for the most part be about soloqueue.

 I'm not like Ego Ignaxio.
-I don't only play Irelia since I'm on a team and need to master a few other champions.
-Other than Irelia my mains are Lee Sin, Vladimir and Warwick.
-I personally think that Warwick is the best toplaner in the game.
+I don't only play Irelia since this is league and you need to master a few other champions.
+Other than Irelia my mains are Katarina, Renekton and Vladimir.

 Anyway, have fun reading my guide and i hope i can teach you as much as possible with it.
 I hope you find Irelia fun to play but always keep in mind that to play a champion really well, you can't just use the knowledge from guides.
 You need personal experience aswell and you will have to for example not only build the items i give you, but build things that synergise with your team and against your opponents.
 Try out different things and see what fits your playstyle the most, good luck.